ccouzens/keycloak-openapi/README.md

 documentation.
 This tool transforms the HTML documentation into OpenAPI definitions.

-HTML of the documentation is inputted through stdin and the JSON of the definition is outputted through stdout.
+HTML of the documentation is inputted through `stdin` and the JSON of the definition is outputted through `stdout`.

 ## Requirements